WE TELL OUR STORIES. WE HEAL OUR HEARTS. WE INSPIRE OTHERS TO DO THE SAME.

 When life hands you a broken heart, use the fragments of your deepest pain to create beautiful art.

 In this video, Renee talked about overcoming racism, developing resilience, and creating empowering art out of pain.
 Click here to listen in.

 After a successful, award-winning career as a newspaper journalist, Renee became the only Black teacher at Roosevelt, Oregon's most diverse high school, for several years.
 While there, she founded the award-winning, youth-empowerment and development initiative I Am M.O.R.E.
 Renee also organized Portland’s first Youth Poet Laureate competition.
 For several summers, she accompanied teenage poets to Washington, D.C.
 New York, San Francisco and other large urban cities so they could attend Brave New Voices, the world's largest youth poetry slam.

-Renee is currently pursuing her doctorate degree in Educational Leadership from the University of Oregon and intends to create a national example of how to empower and build hope and resilience in youth of color with profound love, social-emotional skill building, and culturally centered youth participatory evaluation and programming.
+Renee received a doctorate degree in Educational Leadership from the University of Oregon and intends to create a national example of how to empower and build hope and resilience in youth of color with profound love, social-emotional skill building, and culturally centered youth participatory evaluation and programming.

 Motivated by intention and heart, Renee’s deepest desire is to help others use their creativity to let go, gather up and move on in order to find their voice, sense of purpose and their place in the world.

 Here is where you can find more videos of Renee's creative and community work: